 Liquidity Risk limits have been defined in terms of values of the above-mentioned metrics that cannot be exceeded and that are reviewed on a yearly basis within the review of the Risk Appetite process.
-The limit framework is designed so as to ensure that Athora Belgium holds a 'buffer' of liquidity in excess of the amount required to withstand the adverse circumstances depicted in the stress scenarios.
+The limit framework is designed so as to ensure that Athora Belgium holds a 'buffer' of liquidity in excess of the amount required to withstand the adverse circumstances depicted in the stress scenarios, including the impact of derivative margin calls in case of stress.